Student Affairs

 Are you a current 1st Gen Member?

 The 1st Generation Mentorship Program offers its members an opportunity to participate in our 1st Gen Community Book.
 This provides our Mentors and Mentees a place to look for other community members.
-All current members were invited to complete a profile and create a page.
+Contact 1st Gen Committee member Anthony Lee to join.